 Spain

-In Spain, fixed-term contracts must be based on a legally recognized reason, such as completing a specific project or to fill a temporarily vacant role (e.g. replacement of a worker during maternity leave).
-The duration of a fixed-term contract is usually up to six months but may be up to 12 months if allowed under a collective bargaining agreement.
+In Spain, fixed-term contracts must be based on a legally recognized reason, such as completing a specific project or to fill a temporarily vacant role (e.g. replacement during maternity leave).
+The duration of a fixed-term contract is usually up to six months.
 A fixed-term contract can be renewed multiple times, but the cumulative duration of the successive contracts cannot exceed 18 months in a 24-month period.
-If the contract surpasses, then it is automatically converted to a permanent contract.
+If the contract surpasses this, it is automatically converted to a permanent contract.

 In Spain, Workers are entitled to up to 14 public holidays per year.
 Of these, 10 are nationally recognized, while the remaining holidays are designated by the respective autonomous communities and municipalities.
 Public holidays are paid non-working days.
-If it falls on a weekend, it is not automatically moved to a weekday.
-National public holidays typically observed nationwide are New Year's Day, Epiphany, Good Friday, Labour Day, Assumption of Mary, National Day of Spain, All Saints' Day, Constitution Day, Immaculate Conception Day, and Christmas Day.
+If a holiday falls on a weekend, it is not automatically moved to a weekday.

-According to the Workers’ Statute, probationary periods are limited to six months for professional roles and two months for all other roles.
-However, in businesses with less than twenty‑five employees, the probationary period can be up to three months for non‑technical roles.
-In temporary contracts for six months or less, the probationary period generally cannot exceed a month.
+Probationary periods are limited to six months for professional roles and two months for all other roles.
+For fixed term contracts of six months or less, the probationary period generally cannot exceed one month.
+No notice is required for terminating a Worker during their probationary period.

 A regular workweek is 40 hours per week.
 Workers must receive a minimum of 12 hours rest between the end of one workday and the beginning of the next.